-The three decision contexts are nested-fully contained within another-and these types of relationships are typical in hierarchical systems such as the Army.9 For example, the mission is the function that an organization serves.
-The people in the organization, the leader's subordinates, are the means by which the mission is executis a Defense Intelligence Agency officer who recently finished his rotation as the chairman of Defense Intelligence at the Department of National Security and Strategy, U.S. Army War College, Carlisle, Pennsylvania.
-He earned his MS from the National War College and PhD in management from Case Western Reserve University. ed, and the leader has a personal stake in leveraging personnel in order to accomplish the mission.
+The three decision contexts are nested-fully contained within another-and these types of relationships are typical in hierarchical systems such as the Army.
+For example, the mission is the function that an organization serves.
+The people in the organization, the leader's subordinates, are the means by which the mission is executed, and the leader has a personal stake in leveraging personnel in order to accomplish the mission.
 The object of a leader's oneself decision is not knowledge (i.e., concepts, tactics, or strategy of an organization) or influencing other's behavior.
 Rather, it is about the leaders themselves, because, whether by design or circumstance, they place themselves reflexively in a very personal interaction with the people around them.
 This suggests that the leader is the critical player because he or she is at the center of all three decision contexts.